graphql-cats/graphql-cats/README.md

 Error mapping is located in `scenarios/error-mapping.yaml`.
 It is a [YAML](http://yaml.org) file which defines a mapping between an error code and the human-readable message which can be seen in the reference implementation for this code.
-It also provides addition meta-information for every individual error code, like links to the specification and reference implementation which define these errors.
+It also provides additional meta-information for every individual error code, like links to the specification and reference implementation which define these errors.

 Every error code has following structure in the mapping: